ysoftwareab/yplatform/repo/cfn/README.md

 holding 2 stack templates: `env-web` and `infra`.

 Each subfolder has `*.cfn.js` files that export partial CloudFormation templates.
-By default, thanks to the `env-web.cfn.js` for instance, they will all get deep merged to produce the final template.
+By default, thanks to the `index.js`, they will all get deep merged to produce the final template.

+It is important to highlight that you don't need to use JavaScript to generate your templates.
+You can use Python instead for example, just by setting `CFN_INDEX_FILE := main.py` in `cfn/Makefile`.

 The difference is that the `infra` stack is universal, 1 per AWS account, while the `env-web` stack is per environment, n per AWS account.